adamcharnock/lightbus/README.md

     * Syncing data models between applications
 * Better debugging & developer tools

+**What we could keep/ditch from the example provided by Nameko:**

+* Ditch: Dependency injection
+  * I'm not sold on DI in Python.
+I get the impression that it is a rather verbose way of achieving IoC compared to what python supports natively as a dynamic language.
+* Keep: Shell
+* Change: Define APIs not services
+  * This is also proving some clarity on how Warren would be different to Nameko.
+In this case it indicates that Warren has a bias towards inter-application communication, rather than being geared around microservices..
+* Enhance: Tooling
+* Enhance: Documentation

 ## Get involved!

 I’d much prefer to work on this as a team.
 Input at the design stage will